New Mexico Earthmoving, Excavation and Ditching Contractor (GS-8) Ultimate Exam Prep Rental Package

 • Included Book: International Building Code, 2021

-This reference supports study of building code organization, definitions, construction requirements, structural concepts, foundation-related awareness, site-related code provisions, and general commercial building code navigation that may connect to excavation work.
+This building code reference supports study of building code organization, definitions, construction requirements, site-related provisions, safety concepts, structural awareness, tables, and code navigation skills used during open book exam preparation.

 Test Information and Study Materials